 2021 Hyundai Tucson vs Nissan Rogue

-The Hyundai Tucson can have either a seven- or eight-inch touchscreen.
-The first trim has a seven-inch touchscreen with Android Auto, Apple CarPlay, and Bluetooth.
-On the second trim available, HD Radio and SiriusXM Satellite Radio become standard, and there's a Blue Link Connected Car System.
-Wireless charging and an Infinity Audio system become standard on the Sport trim, which is where the top half of the lineup begins.
-The Ultimate trim, which is the top-of-the-line Tucson, has an eight-inch touchscreen with navigation.
+The Hyundai Tucson is available with either a seven- or eight-inch touchscreen display.
+The base trim comes standard with Android Auto, Apple CarPlay and Bluetooth; on the second trim up you get HD Radio and SiriusXM Satellite Radio as well as Blue Link Connected Car System support.
+On Sport trim level the Tucson gains wireless charging and Infinity Audio system; finally on Ultimate which is the top of the line model it features an eight-inch touchscreen with navigation for ultimate ease.

 To avoid overpaying on a new car, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 These free services will offer you the lowest prices and supply you with multiple competing price quotes.
 You will know the best price before you visit the dealer.

 Technology not only keeps people entertained and connected while traveling, it can also keep them safe.
 In recent years, more vehicles have started incorporating driver-assist technology into their safety packages.
 This type of safety feature is highly advanced as it continuously checks for potential issues and sends out warnings or corrective measures if necessary.
 Knowing that one's vehicle is actively protecting them from danger can be incredibly reassuring.